-If you do not have access to bikes or trails, then prepare by hiking, running and doing core exercises.
-Hiking is always a great way to get in shape.
+If you do not have access to water, then prepare by doing core, arms, and general upper body exercises.
+Again Hiking is a great way to get in shape.

 Remember the goal, when planning your physical preparation exercises try to do them as a group.
 This will accelerate the bonding experience and truly pay dividends when you are on your trek.
-Encourage participants to get up big hills, even if it means walking their bike.